 These modules have been specially designed to equip you with the necessary skills to critically interrogate literature and film.

-In addition, you will select one option from the following three possibilities:
+In English, you will select one of the following three options:

-2) Literatures In Time: Texts and Contexts from the Eighth to the Sixteenth Century (ESH110) [Show/hide module description]
+Literatures in Time: Texts and Contexts from the Eighth to the Sixteenth Century (ESH110) [Show/hide module description]

 Narrative (ESH123) [Show/hide module description]